oist/optinist/docs/utils/tutorials.md

 <img width="600px" src="../_static/tutorials/fig40_recordall.png" alt="Whole" />
 </p>

 Clicking the Reproduce arrow retrieves the pipeline onto the workflow.
 This function is convenient when you re-start analysis after closing the browser.
-Reproduced pipeline need to be RUN again (not ALL RUN) to make plots available.
+The reproduced pipeline needs to be RUN again (not ALL RUN) to make plots available.

 <br>
 <p align="left">